 Technique is a core term in the jargon of language teaching.
-This leads to people using a term without really knowing what in means.
+This leads to people using a term without really knowing what it means.
 In simple terms, a technique is any task/activity that is planned in a language course.
 Such a broad term makes it difficult to make sense of what exactly a technique is.

 Manipulation to Interaction

 One way to assess techniques is along a continuum from manipulation to interaction.
 A manipulative technique is one in which the teacher has complete control and expects a specific response from the students.
-Examples of this includes reading aloud, choral repetition, dictation
+Examples of this include reading aloud, choral repetition, dictation

 Automatic, Purposeful, Communicative Drills

-Another continuum that can be used is seeing techniques as automatic, purposeful, or communicative drill.
+Another continuum that can be used is seeing techniques as an automatic, purposeful, or communicative drill.
 An automatic drill technique has only one correct response.
 An example would be a repetition drill in which the students repeat what the teacher said.

 Restricted to Free